blainehansen/vue-async-everything/README.md

 	span.content-feedback.is-error(v-else-if="articleContentFeedback$error") there was an error while asking the server

 	span.content-feedback(v-if="articleContentFeedback") {{articleContentFeedback}}

-	// does a POST request to /articles/:articleId input(type="submit", @click="article$push") Save your Article
 ```

 As you can see, everything's handled for you.